Gedeon G. Quijano: Political career

-Meanwhile, in the Philippines, rumors widely spread that President Ferdinand Marcos would declare martial law.
+Meanwhile, in the Philippines, rumors widely spread that President Marcos would declare martial law.
 Out of fear, Gedeon advised his children to emigrate to the U.S. before martial law was declared in 1972.
 He pleaded to the U.S. president and U.S. State Department for his daughter and family to be approved for immigration.
-He stayed active in the U.S. to help push for citizenship and benefits for Filipinos who fought in the WWII with American troops.
+He stayed active in the U.S. to help push for citizenship and benefits for Filipinos who fought in World War II with American troops.
 Two of his grandchildren served in the U.S. military.

-After his political career ended Gedeon had served under five presidents, Roxas, Quirino, Magsaysay, Garcia, and Macapagal (President Gloria Macapagal Arroyo's father).
-With his growing power in the province, Gedeon was alleged for having 500 personal agents of which he was cleared.
-He was the youngest governor of the province, one of the youngest serving governors in the Philippines, and one of longest serving governors.
-Gedeon was also a member of the Freemasons.
-He returned years later after Martial Law was lifted to his hometown in 1981 where he always wanted to be buried, and while on his last vacation on May 15, 1989, he suffered a stroke.
-Gedeon and Eugenia's home still stand in Oroquieta City, Misamis Occidental, and his family now resides in the U.S.
+Gedeon had served under five presidents, Manuel Roxas, Elpidio Quirino, Ramon Magsaysay, Carlos P. Garcia, and Diosdado Macapagal.
+With his growing power in the province, Gedeon was accused of having 500 personal agents of which he was cleared.
+He returned years later after Martial Law was lifted to his hometown in 1981, and while on vacation on May 15, 1989, he died from a stroke.